google/deepvariant/docs/deeptrio-quick-start.md

 Here we use the `hap.py` ([https://github.com/Illumina/hap.py](https://github.com/Illumina/hap.py))
-program from Illumina to evaluate the resulting 10 kilobase vcf file.
-This serves as a quick check to ensure the three DeepVariant commands ran correctly.
+program from Illumina to evaluate the resulting three VCF files (only covering 10 kb of chr20 for this small example).
+Here the DeepTrio output VCF for each sample is compared against the corresponding truth set from GIAB.

 ```bash
 # Pull docker image locally